jentery/508v4/keywords.md

 ## List of Games

-Some games mentioned in the 508 materials (not recommendations, just a list)
+Some games mentioned in the 508 materials (not recommendations; just a list):
 * *Azul* (abstract, renaissance, tile placement, set collection, pattern building, 2-4 players)
 * *Betrayal at House on the Hill* (horror, cooperative modular board, partnerships, 3-6 players)
 * *Bluebeard's Bride* (tabletop role-playing game)